 Pro: AbeBooks may have a limited target audience, but these people are willing to pay more for a rare book – the best spot where big money sales can be made.

-Con: If you are to sell less than 500 books, you are required to pay a monthly subscription fee worth $17.
+Con: If you sell fewer than 500 books, you are required to pay a monthly subscription fee worth $17.
 On top of this, you are to pay an 8% commission for every sale made.

 You can sell almost anything on both Amazon and eBay.
 But unlike Amazon, eBay is more affordable for sellers as only 9.15% is reduced from your profit margin, while the former is around 15% per item.